Are we Pulling the Right Levers on Digital Transformation?

 There’s no doubt that more trust would have a big impact, and there is definitely a need for our institutions to rebuild public trust.
 Anyone who has worked in government knows that fear of bad headlines can push public servants to play it safe instead of taking risks and trying new approaches.
 A healthier media environment with more nuanced discussion could help with that.

 However, increasing the public’s trust is not an easy lever to pull on: it can only be increased commensurately with actual service quality improvement.
-We unfortunately cannot manifest some blind trust without also removing a crucial feedback loop that is required to guide service improvement.
+Unfortunately, we can’t waive a magic wand and manifest blind trust without also removing a crucial feedback loop that is needed to encourage service improvement.

 10. The structure of material stocks and flows.

-In the model I outlined, there are a lot of people and physical infrastructure in place to actually deliver the service.
-It’s a big machine and there’s a lot that could be improved:
+In the model I outlined, there are a lot of people as well as physical infrastructure in place to help deliver a service.
+It’s a big machine and there’s a lot that needs to be improved:

-• Implementing shared digital public infrastructure to share identity management and data access
+- Implementing shared digital public infrastructure to standardize identity management and data access

-• Improving the talent pipeline by creating dedicated tech talent programs within the public service
+- Improving the talent pipeline by creating dedicated technology hiring programs within the public service

-We could make a much bigger list of these improvements to the structure of government, and these things absolutely need to get done.
-But the reason Meadow’s lists these as lower leverage is that they are crucial but not quick, cheap, or easy to change.
-These types of changes need long, sustained effort over multiple years and political leadership.
+We could make a much bigger list of these types of structural improvements (and these things absolutely DO need to get done) but the reason Meadow’s lists these as lower leverage is that they are crucial but not quick, cheap, or easy to change.
+These types of changes need long, sustained effort over multiple years and changes in political leadership.

 9. The lengths of delays, relative to the rate of system change.